zero-meta/EasyClangComplete/docs/pc_readme.md

 ![Example](../pics/autocomplete_show_off.gif)

 # Simple setup! #
-Follow the following 3 simple steps to ensure the plugin works as expected!
+You are just three simple steps away!

 ## 1. Install this plugin ##
 - Best is to use [Package Control](https://packagecontrol.io/installation)